Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I always have trouble opening nail polish bottles, especially if they have been used more than once.

 I bought a gallon jar of pickles, but had to wait for my husband to come home to open the jar.
 My hands just weren't large enough to get a good grip on the lid.
-Next shopping trip, he bought something that is made to loosen oil filters from cars.

 To open any jar or lid without straining your wrist or damaging the lid, use a rubber oil filter wrench.
 They are inexpensive and will fit any size jar you have.